ElectronSutra/venture/pages/3-systems/3-1-combat/3-1-4-gambits.md

 > **Rank**: 2i - 10i

-You stretch yourself thin, cutting through your opponent's defenses.
+You cut through your opponent's defenses.

-The defender loses half of the rank, rounded down.
-They can't do anything to stop the damage if you succeed at the gambit.
-This damage ignores their Soak and leeches from them straight away.
+The difficulty to establish this gambit is your opponent's Defense.
+If you succeed, they lose half of the cost of this **gambit** in Initiative, rounded down.

+This gambit exists to allow you to spend your own resources to ignore the target's Soak, potentially opening them to an ally's attack.

 ### Knock Prone

 > **Rank**: 1i

-You knock your target prone.
+Knock your target prone.

 ### Unhorse